thezachcarter/OhMyGods/to-do.md

 [x] update monster routes, naming convention and queries to reflect new table and mirror usersGods. refer to sql query in postgres
 [x] Set current monster before battle. select lowest id where power != 0
-[ ] Merge battle branches
+[x] Merge battle branches
-[ ] Display damage and 'this god is out of power', set 4 global display variables that render to spans in DOM [ ] Admin mode
+[x] Display damage and 'this god is out of power'
+[ ] ADMIN MODE!'
+[ ] prevent devotion going negative
+[ ] fix bug where gods disappear on refresh of battle page - submit ticket!